erni27/imcache/README.md

 	// with no expiration, no sliding expiration,
 	// no entry limit and no eviction callback. var c imcache.Cache[uint32, string]
-	// Set a new value with no expiration time. c.Set(1, "one", imcache.WithNoExpiration())
+	c.Set(1, "one", imcache.WithNoExpiration())
-	// Get the value for the key 1. value, ok := c.Get(1)
+	value, ok := c.Get(1)
 	if !ok {
 		panic("value for the key '1' not found")